iriscouch/probe_couchdb/README.md

-# Automatic, comprehensive, event-driven CouchDB exploration
+# Comprehensive event-driven CouchDB exploration

 Probe CouchDB is a Javascript library which digs into every corner of a CouchDB server and fire events when it find interesting things: users, configs, databases, design documents, etc.